-This method is used in what is called "refraction migration".
-A nice feature of this approach is in its using the entire offset extents of the headwaves.
-Also, it can be used to map the refracted waveforms onto the interface, thereby providing additional information about the detailed properties of the interface.
+Downward wavefield continuation is used in a broad group of imaging methods called "migration".
+In this exercise, we apply headwave travel-time field continuation for locating the same straight dipping interface as in Method 1.
+However, this method also works for varying interface depth between the shot points.
+Nice features of this approach are in: 1) using the entire offset extents of the headwaves, and 2) no need to draw the direct waves and contact surfaces Also, the method can be used to map the refracted waveforms onto the interface, thereby providing additional information about the detailed properties of the interface.

-The method employs the fact that for any point (P in Figure below) on a refracting interface, with reversed coverage (i.e., covered by two shots in opposite directions) the sum of travel times to each of the two shots is constant:
+The method employs the fact that for any point (P in Figure below) on a refracting interface with reversed coverage (i.e., covered by two shots in opposite directions), the sum of the travel times to each of the two shots is constant: